Candea-Marian/Library-Management-System/README.md

 > - One book can have multiple editions/variations
 > - A book edition has a publisher
 > - A book edition has multiple copies/prints/items
+>   - Recognizing the evolving nature of books, I want the system to accommodate the existence of multiple editions.

 > - One book copy can have a lendig status that holds information like if its borrowed, when it was, the due & return date